 If the Abuser Violates Your Protective Order

-If your abuser violates your Protective Order by coming to your home, school or work, contacting you or abusing you, you should call the police right away.
+If your abuser violates your protective order by coming to your home, school or work, contacting you or abusing you, call the police right away.

 - Show them your copy of your Protective Order

 - Ask the police to file an incident report

 - Tell them that you want to file criminal charges

 If the police officers have probable cause to believe that your abuser violated your order, they can arrest the abuser on the spot without a warrant.